ckenst/images-catalog/readme.md

 #Images catalog

-The goal is to create a catalog of images for testing based on:
+The goal is to create a comprehensive catalog of images for testing based on a number of variables including size, format (file extension) and image complexity.
+At this point this repo is just starting out and is organized by file size.

+Images were either created by me or I found them on the web.
+Trying to use creative commons / free licenses.
+For any complaints please open an issue.

+For submissions, please create PRs.

 - Size
   - ~100MB